 FICEM intends to be a think-tank and adviser for all ethical questions related to anatomical research, anatomical teaching, and anatomical collections and displays.
-We want to raise awareness for the guidelines introduced by the previous committee under Gareth Jones (“Recommendations of good practice for the donation and study of human bodies and tissues for anatomical examination”) and to support those who may be unable to comply with these guidelines due to cultural or religious reasons.
+We want to raise awareness for the IFAA guidelines introduced in 2012 ("Recommendations of good practice for the donation and study of human bodies and tissues for anatomical examination") and to support those who may be unable to comply with these guidelines due to cultural or religious reasons.

 In upcoming years, we intend to examine with an open and scientific mind the various ways of dealing with ethical issues in anatomical research and education, in order to:

 - study and compare cultural, religious and philosophical backgrounds in anatomical research and education

 - learn from the many positive solutions that anatomy communities around the world have developed to deal with ethical issues in anatomy

 - create a network open to all those with a serious interest in ethical issues in anatomy

 - make relevant publications on ethical issues in anatomy known to a wider audience

 - encourage an international discussion among anatomists that brings in perspectives from the humanities and is open to learning from errors of the past and from positive examples around the world.

 - The FICEM page of the IFAA site at ifaa.net will continue to present relevant information, including a list of recommended literature and web links related to the field, an online version of the "Recommendations of good practice …".